jayarajsajjanar/mygame/README.md

  in the App Engine admin console and would like to use to host your instance of this sample.
 1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.

+## How to begin playing:
+1. Visit localhost:8080/_ah/api/explorer where you will see multiple api endpoints exposed.
+1. Create new user.
+Create new game.
+Note the question assigned.
+Copy the urlsafekey.
+Use `make_move` api and make move by guessing the answer.
+1. Explore other api endpoints for various other functionalities.

 ##Game Description:
 `quizz` is a single player quiz game where random general knowledge questions from a database are asked to the player.
 Maximum of 5 attempts are allowed for the player to guess the correct answer.
 If the player guesses correctly, 10 points are assigned.
 If all the 5 attempts are consumed, game is ended and 0 points are awarded.